 Quality over Quantity with a Twist

-In 2017, we saw a major increase in videos online.
+In 2020, we saw a continual increase in videos online.
 With the accessibility of video formats like Instagram Stories and Facebook Live the demand for video content has grown and this trend is not stopping.
-In 2018, your patients will be looking for content beyond just words on a screen.
+In 2021, your patients will be looking for content beyond just words on a screen.
 By utilizing video, infographics, or audio in combination with your blog posts, you’re sure to stay relevant and ranking.

 How to incorporate different content formats into your blog: